brianpmac/django-notes/HEROKU.md

 ]
 ```

-Instruct Django to get the database URL from the Heroku environment:
+Get your database URL from the environment.
+Replace all of the auto-generated `DATABASES` code with:

 ```python
 DATABASES = {'default': dj_database_url.config(conn_max_age=500)}